Thailand 1 Month Itinerary

 This site contains affiliate links.
 We may earn a commission at no extra cost to you.

-Thailand is incredibly welcoming to first-time visitors.
+Thailand in 2026 has transitioned from a high-volume backpacker circuit into a world-class destination for high-value slow travel.
+For those with 30 days to spare, the objective is no longer to check off as many islands as possible, but to immerse in the specific rhythms of the Kingdom.
+Thailand is incredibly welcoming to first-time visitors too.
 The infrastructure is excellent, the food is world-class, and getting around the country is surprisingly easy.
 A month allows you to slow down, enjoy each destination, and experience the real rhythm of the country.

 - Bangkok and Central Thailand – culture, temples, street food, and city life